01 of 10

 Thicker Gauge Steel With the Moen 1600 Series

-These "feeding troughs" are actually double-basined, 34" x 20" in 16 gauge steel.
+These "feeding troughs" are actually double-basined, 34-inch x 20-inch in 16-gauge steel.
 The one you're looking at will separate you from about $2,000 of your hard-earned cash.

 Sixteen-gauge steel is the thickest Moen offers.
-Currently, they have only 4 of these.
-1600 Series = 16 gauge steel.
-1800 Series = 18 gauge steel.Continue to 4 of 10 below.
+The 1600 Series is made of 16-gauge steel, while the 1800 Series is made of 18-gauge steel.Continue to 4 of 10 below.

 04 of 10

 Franke is a big-name sink manufacturer that has a good line of stainless steel sinks.
-From the Mythos collection, this is a cute, simple, and basic sink, with one deep basin and another less-deep basin.
-Width is 30" and it's made of conventional 18 gauge stainless steel.
+From the Mythos collection, this is a cute, simple, and basic sink with one deep basin and another less-deep basin.
+Width is 30-inch and it's made of conventional 18-gauge stainless steel.

 For a budget kitchen remodel or vacation property, you can't go wrong with this one.Continue to 5 of 10 below.